Versent/animated-gif-maker/README.md

 ./make_ani.sh input.ogv
 ```

-This will output input.ogv.out.gif. *WARNING*: It will delete the input
+This will output `input.ogv.out.gif`. *WARNING*: It will delete the input
 file!